rocky-linux/documentation/docs/guides/8_6_installation.md

 !!!
 Tip

-    The installation Source area is where you can opt to perform a network based installation.
-For a network based installation, you need to first ensure that a network adapter on the target system is properly configured, and is able to reach the internet.
-To perform a network based installation, click on `Installation Source` and then select the `On the network` radio button.
+    The installation Source area is where you can opt to perform a network-based installation.
+For a network-based installation, you need to first ensure that a network adapter on the target system is properly configured, and is able to reach the internet.
+To perform a network-based installation, click on `Installation Source` and then select the `On the network` radio button.
 Once selected, choose `https` as the protocol and type the following URL in the text field `download.rockylinux.org/pub/rocky/8/BaseOS/x86_64/os`.
 Click `Done`.

 #### Software Selection

 Clicking the <kbd>Software Selection</kbd> option on the main *Installation Summary* screen presents you with the section of the installation where you can pick the exact software packages that get installed on the system.
-The software selection area is divided into :
+The software selection area is divided into:

-- *Base Environment* : Server, Minimal Install, Custom Operating System
+- *Base Environment*: Server, Minimal Install, Custom Operating System
-- *Additional software for Selected Environment area* : Selecting a Base Environment on the left side presents a variety of related additional software that can be installed for the given environment on the right side.
+- *Additional software for Selected Environment area*: Selecting a Base Environment on the left side presents a variety of related additional software that can be installed for the given environment on the right side.

 Select the *Minimal Install* (Basic functionality) option instead.